CHARGED WITH ABH IN LONDON?

 In actual fact, although the term ‘assault’ is more commonly used in violent crime cases, injury such as GBH and ABH and other violent crimes are more likely to be committed as a result of battery rather than assault.
 There are certain factors which if present may potentially aggravate an ABH offence and accord it a higher level of seriousness which will be reflected in the sentencing.
 Such factors include where the assaulted person was attacked while carrying out their public facing duty, the victim is a minor or otherwise vulnerable person and the assailant someone in position of care over the vulnerable person or where the weapon used in the assault in one which can clearly cause grave harm.

 The presence of any or a combination of these factors or similar ones will most likely increase the seriousness of the case and render defence a bit harder.
 Notwithstanding however, our many years of practice and experience are usually called upon in such cases and we are able, as a result, to deliver the best service possible to our clients regardless of the facts of the case.
 Unlike most other criminal offences, there is no requirement of mens rea for a charge of ABH.
 It can be committed either intentionally or recklessly.
 The law merely requires evidence of the fact that the defendant caused the actual bodily harm.
-If you have been charged with ABH, call our criminal law firm in London today and you wil be taking a decisive step in the right direction.
+If you have been charged with ABH, call our criminal law network in London today and you wil be taking a decisive step in the right direction.

 Self Defence and other Defences